 110g soft butter – 110g soft dark brown sugar – 55g black treacle – 200g golden syrup – 225g medium oatmeal – 110g self-raising flour – 2 tsp ground ginger – 1 tsp ground mixed spice – 2 medium eggs, beaten – 1 tbsp milk – Pinch of salt

-Pour in the beaten eggs and milk and combine together.
+Pour in the beaten eggs and milk and combine.
 Pour into your baking tin.
-Bake for 1 1/2 hours, however, keep an eye on it as Parkin can easily become dry and over baked.
+Bake for 1 1/2 hours, however, keep an eye on it as Parkin can quickly become dry and over baked.

 Remove from the oven and leave in the tin for 20 minutes.
 Tip onto a cake rack and leave to cool completely.

 Store the Parkin in a cake tin and wrapped in greaseproof paper.
 You must keep it in a tin for a minimum of 1 day and up to a week before you cut it.

 Leaving it to develop, will give it a moist and sticky texture, as well as making the flavour richer and deeper. – BBC Good Food